 - Log on to your business account (this is available via our free or paid services).

 - Click on Service Reviews on the left-hand side and find the review whose author you would like more information from.
-If it’s an organic review*, the Find Reviewer option will appear below that review.
+If it’s an organic review or wasn't written in response to an invitation sent from Trustpilot,* the Find Reviewer option will appear below that review.
 Click Find Reviewer.

 - If you’re using the tool for the first time you’ll be guided through the process.
 We explain that you can write a message to the reviewer requesting information, and once the reviewer responds you’ll be notified.
 Click Continue.